 I did, yeah!
-It was pretty mad to be honest.
+It was pretty mad, to be honest.
 I was quite lucky to have that opportunity.
 My dad worked for a mining company called Caterpillar and wherever he went, we went.
-So first off we went to Ghana in which there were quite a lot of civil unrest at the time...
+So first off we went to Ghana in which there was quite a lot of civil unrest at the time...

 Oh shit!
 I think we might hit this duck.

 OK, I think he's clear...
 That was close.

 Anyways, I left Ghana after about 6 - 8 months because it was so rough.
 We moved to East Africa, lived in Tanzania, in Dar es Salaam, for almost four years.
 It was one of the best experiences of my life.